 So owning some gold alongside the other economy-dependent assets spreads investment risk in a unique way so that even in a recession, your portfolio value is protected.
 The majority of independent financial advisors would always advise investors to seek a balanced portfolio of investments.

 5. Tax efficiency

 Tax plays a crucial role in calculating your investment returns.
 Tax is applied to income on cash in the bank and dividends on shares.
 It is deducted from gains made on assets appreciating.
-So what can seem like a strong performing asset, can actually underperform once tax is deducted.
+So what can seem like a strong performing asset, can actually underperform once the tax is deducted.

 There are various ways that gold investment can be completely tax free.
-Gold bullion for example qualifies for a UK SIPP pension.
+Gold bullion, for example, qualifies for a UK SIPP pension.
 That means you get tax relief off your purchase price and any gains made are completely protected from tax.

 You can even achieve tax efficiency with gold investing outside of your pension.
 Investment grade gold is VAT exempt to buy in the UK, while UK legal tender gold coins are also free from Capital Gains Tax.